aarshitaacharya/littleLlamaLab/README.md

 # Little Llama Lab
-Welcome to Little Llama Lab – a cozy space for mini coding adventures!
+Welcome to Little Llama Lab – a cozy space for mini-coding adventures!

 ## Overview